 iptables

-, check the configuration so they don't block packet forwarding.
+, check the configuration and make sure they don't block packet forwarding.

 Then, MAKE SURE to disable Linux